Taking safety seriously: The story behind water chlorination

 Chlorine levels are also checked by sensors and monitored remotely by a Madison Water Utility pump operator 24 hours a day.

-"If the level of chlorine is below a certain limit leaving the well, they shut down the well.
+"If the level of chlorine is below a certain limit leaving the well, (the operators) shut down the well.
 They've got 15 minutes to do that.
 So we take it very seriously."

 Understanding the science